librasteve/raku-Physics-Measure/README.md

     my Volume     $v = $a ** 3;           #79.507 m^3
     my Length	   $d = $v ** <1/3>;       #0.43 m
 ```
+The ① symbol is used to denote Dimensionless units.

 # Rounding & Normalisation